mborgerson/wiki-export/wiki/BIOS.md

 | 5713 | 0x00000 | 0x00080 | 0x00e59          |        |                     |         | 0x3FE00           |
 | 5838 | 0x00000 | 0x00080 | 0x00dcc          |        |                     |         | 0x3FE00           |

+For information how these sections are used, see [Boot Process](/wiki/Boot_Process "wikilink").

 ### Unknown

 From 0x00000000 - 0x000000079

 Not sure what this does.
-Some people think it might be involved with initialising the [MCPX ROM](/wiki/MCPX_ROM "wikilink"), but I don't know.
-The Reset Vector on the Pentium 3 would mean that this wasn't called before the MCPX ROM, but I'm guessing there are people out there who know a lot more about it than me.
+Some people think it might be involved with initialising the [MCPX](/wiki/MCPX "wikilink").
+The Reset Vector on the Pentium 3 would mean that this wasn't called before the MCPX ROM.

 ### xcodes

-From 0x00000080 - Copyright string

 These are the xcode operations run by the MCPX interpreter.
 The first couple of lines appear to be nonsense (they don't execute any